 More than ever, the world needs sociology.
-We face mounting challenges of heightened global conflict, inequality, a fracturing political discourse, and widespread environmental degradation.
+We face mounting challenges of heightened global conflict, inequality, a fracturing political discourse, climate change and widespread environmental degradation.
 Boston College, I believe, is a unique place to study sociology.
 We have a distinguished faculty with a commitment to world-class research, teaching, and service.
 Many hold leadership positions in various professional associations.
 We embrace methodological pluralism.
-Our faculty members publish widely in major sociological journals and multidisciplinary journals, and many write influential books.
+Our faculty members publish widely in major sociological journals and multidisciplinary journals, obtain major external grants and fellowships, and many write influential books.
 We support students who have similar ambitions.

 And speaking of students, ours are wonderful.
-I'm a relative newcomer to Boston College and the quality of the students was a major draw for me.
-Their intelligence, talent, and commitment are impressive.
-As a department we support originality in content and method and we believe in a model of training that allows students to follow their passions.
+Their intelligence, talent, and commitment are impressive and inspiring.
 Our curriculum includes training in the central traditions of sociology as well as cutting edge developments in different areas of sociological inquiry, and we actively engage with other disciplines.
 We aim to expand, not narrow, the terrain of sociology for you to explore.

 Being situated in Boston—a major metropolitan area steeped in history and culture—is another advantage.
 The promises and troubles of Boston invite timely sociological inquiry.
 We benefit also from our university's participation in a consortium of Boston area universities.
 This enables our students to cross-register for courses at other leading institutions, diversifying course offerings, while facilitating exchange with other students in the Boston area.